rtmigo/depz/README.md

 xxx can be either project or library.

-For example, `/abc/myproject/deps.txt` will list dependencies for `myproject`:
+For example, `/abc/myproject/deps.txt` lists dependencies for `myproject`:

 ```sh